 Tyson’s dad and former professional fighter Gypsy John Fury would sometimes come and train at the gym and hit the bags.
 John was someone I had bought a couple of vans off a few years earlier and it was when I put two and two together that I remember seeing John’s young kids riding Quad bikes in the field surrounding his house, when I went to pick up a van one time.
 That would have been the young Tyson.
 Since then the name stuck and I have followed his boxing with Steve’s prophecy in my mind.

-Over them couple of years I went to the local community centres and the Civic Forum watching Tyson’s last half dozen amateur fights, including his loss to David Price.
+Over them couple of years I went to the local community centres and the Civic Forum watching Tyson’s last half dozen amateur fights, including his close loss to David Price, even though Tyson had dropped him.
 He then went to London to claim the ABA title just before turning professional.
 Below is a video of Tyson called ‘Fist’s of Fury’ made by local journalist Mike Todd, around this time.

 Tyson eventually turned professional in December 2008 and with it left Steve and Shaun and Jimmy Egan’s Boxing Academy to train with his uncle Hughie, as well as former fighter Robert McCracken in Birmingham.
 Tyson then left McCracken and went back to train with Steve for his first fight with John McDermot, but after that close fight, they went their separate ways again.